 Seek support from a domestic violence service

-If the intimate image-based abuse is part of a pattern of domestic violence, seek support from a domestic violence service.
-They can help you with other things that are happening, along with the image-based abuse.
+If the intimate image-based abuse is part of a pattern of domestic violence, seek support from a domestic/family violence service.
+They can help you to deal with image-based abuse as well as the other forms of abuse you are experiencing.

 Tech Safety Tips

-Here are some tips that may be helpful for your:
+Here are some tips that may be helpful:

-• If your photos and videos are automatically uploaded to an online cloud service, check to make sure that those accounts are secure and someone else doesn’t know the password.
-In fact, it is always a good idea to make sure that all your online accounts are secure and that no one else by you knows the passwords.
+• If your photos and videos are automatically uploaded to an online cloud service, verify that these accounts are secure and that no one else has access to the password.
+Ensure that all your online accounts are secure and that only you know the passwords associated with them.

-• Review the privacy settings of your social media accounts, so you know who sees what you share.
-You may want to review your friends and followers, and if there is anyone you don’t want to see your information, my may unfriend them or remove them as a follower of your account.
+• Review the privacy settings of your social media accounts to understand who can view the content you share.
+You may want to review your friends and followers, and if there is anyone you don’t want to see your information, consider unfriending or removing them as a follower of your account if it is safe to do so.

-• Put passcodes on your devices, particularly devices that has photos and videos of you.
+• Enable passcodes, patterns, or biometric access verification on your devices, particularly those that contain photos or videos of you.

-• If you feel comfortable, consider creating a Google Alert for your name so that if anything is posted online with your name, you will get an alert.
-This will be best for someone with name that isn’t very common.
-Also make sure you’ll be okay getting an alert, even if that means you’ll know each time your intimate image has been re-posted.
-Some survivors find this helpful to do, while some survivors feel that this can be difficult.
+• Consider creating a Google Alert for your name and social media handles to receive an alert if anything about you is posted online.
+This will be best for someone with a name or with social media handles that aren’t very common.
+Also, make sure you’ll be okay receiving an alert, even if that means you’ll know each time your intimate image has been re-posted.
+Some survivors find this approach helpful, while others find it difficult.

 Resources

-The following websites may provide more of information about this issue, as well as listings for legal services and other advocacy services that may be able to help.
+The following websites may provide additional information about this issue, as well as listings for legal services and other advocacy organisations that can offer assistance.